dennisjbell/redmine/HABITAT.md

 runs on.
 This allows Habitat to be deployed and run on various infrastructure environments, such as bare metal, VM, containers, and PaaS.

-Specifically, we want to run Redmine in Habitat either natively, in a docker container, or as a Cloud Foundry app.
+Specifically, we want to run Redmine in Habitat either natively, in a Docker container, or as a Cloud Foundry app.
 Below you will find instructions on how to accomplish this.